dekaio/Datastructures-and-Algorithms/README.md

   3. char p[7] = 'string' - Array is created in stack- takes 7 bytes in total counting '\0'
   Resources: http://c-faq.com/
 ### Some invalid operations on string in C
-  char doSomeOp(char str[]){ '\n'
+  char doSomeOp(char str[]){
   //Some operations
   return str;
   }
   Result: Compile time error-> Can't return str
   Solution: Dynamically create string in doSomeOp and return a pointer to it.
 Else create a static string in doSomeOp and return it.
+But
-But this method is not thread safe.
+  this method is not thread safe.